Family Peer Support – One Family’s Story

 This is just one success story since the program’s launch last fall.
 Many other Maryland families are being helped through TCM Plus and the assistance of an MCF Family Peer Support Specialist.

-The Behavioral Health Administration currently has funding for 300 slots of TCM Plus: 240 slots for Medicaid-eligible youth and 60 slots for youth with private insurance or no insurance.
-The program is at near capacity with 234 Medicaid slots filled and all 60 private insurance/no insurance slots filled, with a waiting list of 14 youth.
+The Behavioral Health Administration currently has funding for 300 slots of TCM Plus.
+There are slots designated for families with Medical Assistance as well as a limited number of slots available for families who have private or no insurance.
+Applications to TCM Plus are reviewed on a rolling basis.
+Once accepted, a family may be placed on a waitlist until a slot becomes available.
 Every effort is being made to “graduate” current youth from the program, as appropriate, so that new youth can be helped.

 Click to learn more about eligibility requirements and enrollment in TCM Plus.